alexhsamuel/blog/_posts/2020-02-09-How to build a dict.markdown

 ```
 - Pros: Declarative.
 Once you are used to dict comprehensions, it's very easy
   to understand the control flow.
 (In contrast, imperative code is more
-  flexible and requires careful reading.)
+  flexible, so it requires careful reading.)
 - Cons: We're calling `str(w)` three times!

 In this case, we can deduplicate the `str(w)` calls by "preprocessing" the